 Post Doctoral Fellow 2016-2017

-Paul Fess is a doctoral candidate in the English Program at the City University of New York, Graduate Center and the predoctoral fellow at the Frederick Douglass Institute.
-He specializes in American literature, African-American literature, and sound studies.
-He is currently working on his dissertation, Resonant Texts: The Politics and Practices of 19th-century African American Musical Cultures of Print.
-This work examines how music structured the politics and literature of race, enslavement, and citizenship from the U.S. abolitionist movement of the 1850s to the end of the nineteenth century
+Paul Fess was a candidate in the English Program at the City University of New York, Graduate Center and the predoctoral fellow at the Frederick Douglass Institute.
+He specialized in American literature, African-American literature, and sound studies.
+His dissertation, Resonant Texts: The Politics and Practices of 19th-century African American Musical Cultures of Print examines how music structured the politics and literature of race, enslavement, and citizenship from the U.S. abolitionist movement of the 1850s to the end of the nineteenth century

 Post-doctoral Fellow 2015-2016

 Samira Abdur-Rahman earned her BA in English and Africana studies and a PhD in English literature from Rutgers University.
 She holds a MA in humanities and social thought from New York University.
 Her current book project, Sites of Instruction: Black Childhood and the Geography of Education, explores the construction and performance of black childhood from the post-bellum period to twentieth century works of civil rights fiction and memoir.
 Reading across generic boundaries, the manuscript examines black writers' preoccupation with childhood and narratives of education as a means to mark dominant structures of race, knowledge and space.
 Sites of Instruction contends that narratives of black childhood enable writers to map ulterior imaginings of place, self and futurity.
 Her research interests include 19th and 20th century African American Literature, childhood studies, literary geography and autobiography studies.
 While at the University of Rochester she taught a course titled "Representations of Black Childhood" in Spring 2016.